Skip to main content

 • is lethargic and drowsy

-These symptoms are not caused by teething.
+These symptoms together are not caused by teething.

 Teething may cause a mild rash on a baby’s chin or neck, but it does not cause a widespread rash.

-Contact your GP for advice if you're worried about any symptoms in your baby
+Contact your GP for advice if you're worried about any symptoms in your baby.

-Page last reviewed: 4 February 2022
+Page last reviewed: 16 September 2025

-Next review due: 4 February 2025
+Next review due: 16 September 2028

 Slaintecare logo